-A career in welding and fabrication
+A career in mechanical engineering

 In this highly skilled trade, you’ll join, install and repair metal parts and products including vents, handrails and aircraft or boat parts.
 You’ll learn the best techniques for working with different materials as well as how to meet industry standards.
 This career could see you making metal products, repairing equipment or working on construction projects.